PORCELAIN PLATES.NET A Website for Porcelain License Plate Collectors & Enthusiasts

 of Aiken had about 4,000 residents, and was a popular winter resort not far from

 the Savannah River and Georgia border.
-There are two known varieties of Aiken
+There are three known varieties of

-porcelains - one in the very typical undated format with a large "S.C." prefix, and a
+Aiken porcelains - one in the very typical undated format with a large "S.C." prefix,

 BAMBERG